datacarpentry/r-raster-vector-geospatial/episodes/07-vector-shapefile-attributes-in-r.md

 teaching: 10
 exercises: 0
 questions:
-- ""
+- "How can I view the attributes of a spatial object?"
 objectives:
-- "Be able to query shapefile attributes."
+- "Be able to query attributes of a spatial object."
-- "Be able to subset shapefiles using specific attribute values."
+- "Be able to subset spatial objects using specific attribute values."
 - "Know how to plot a shapefile, colored by unique attribute values."
 keypoints:
-- ""
+- "Spatial objects in sf are similar to standard data frames except for a geometry list-column."
 authors: [Joseph Stachelek, Leah A. Wasser, Megan A. Jones]
 contributors: [Sarah Newman]
 dateCreated:  2015-10-23